-- 1. An IHSA licensed official may be placed on probation for the following reasons, which reasons may be amended time to time, but applied prospectively: - a. failure to view an online a rules meeting; - b. failure to properly submit online by the required deadline, and obtain at least an 80% on the current rules examination; - c. failure to meet clinic requirement once every three years. - 2.
-An official whose license is on probation may still fulfill regular season contracts for the remainder of the current school term. - 3.
-If an official is placed on probation, he/she is ineligible for promotion in the current licensing year and may be ineligible for an IHSA post-season assignment; and must meet all requirements for an active license the subsequent year to avoid suspension. - 4.
-An official who is found to have violated any of these provisions may have his/her license revoked.
+- An IHSA licensed official may be placed on probation for the following reasons, which reasons may be amended time to time, but applied prospectively: - a. failure to view an online a rules meeting; - b. failure to properly submit online by the required deadline, and obtain at least an 80% on the current rules examination: - c. failure to meet clinic requirement once every three years. - d. failure to comply with state mandated Concussion Management program. - An official whose license is on probation may still fulfill regular season contracts for the remainder of the current school term. - If an official is placed on probation, he/she is ineligible for promotion in the current licensing year and may be ineligible for an IHSA post-season assignment; and must meet all requirements for an active license the subsequent year to avoid suspension. - An official who is found to have violated any of these provisions may have his/her license revoked.